 This article is all about why don’t girls like nice guys.
 To understand the problem, it’s important to really understand the question you’re asking.

 Contrary to popular belief, you don’t have to act like a caveman to be a strong, confident guy.
 All you have to do is stop second-guessing everything and make a decision.
 Stop looking for reassurance before you do anything -- put yourself out there every now and then.
+Make a decision to stop being needy.

 Be willing to share an opinion, even though there’s a chance she won’t like it.
 If you come across a choice on your date, don’t be afraid to make that decision.
 Preferably, the one you actually want versus what you think she wants you to want.